-Prerequisites: AR903 & AR991 Schedule: 2 hours weekly [Directed education are more advanced and mature in their practical experience.
+Prerequisites: AR903 & AR991

+Schedule: 2 hours weekly [Directed Study]

+This is the last of three consecutive investigative courses that cover advanced architectural practice topics of our time and raise pertinent questions and issues related to the profession of architecture and design.
+Students at this final phase of their education are more advanced and mature in their practical experience.
 They are expected to be able to investigate with a wider lens of awareness and cognitive search of new ideas and explore the relevancy of architectural design and practice as a discursive platform within itself and with other disciplines and professions.